kbladin/Monte_Carlo_Ray_Tracer/README.md

-# Global Illumination
+# Monte Carlo Ray Tracer

-This project is a program for rendering virtual 3D scenes with a global illumination algorithm called Monte Carlo ray tracing.
+This project is a program for rendering virtual 3D scenes with the global illumination algorithm Monte Carlo ray tracing.

 The algorithm recursively trace light rays from the camera out in the scene and bounces them around on / through the surface of objects.

 ![](data/rendered_images/rendered_image.png "Rendered image")

-## Things it has
+## Features

 * Some predefined object classes (spheres, planes).
 * Possibility to load triangle meshes in to the scene.